zedd-1983/project_journal/Project_journal_zk.md

 Still thinking which way to approach the project further.
 The BT I am using is unfortunately only one-to-one communication and I
 think that using a phone as additional connected device would be nice and effective, however this might mean reworking the project
 using different BT modules or entirely different technology.
 Not very keen on that.

+#### 20/01/2020
+Thought of solving the third device communicate via bluetooth by addind second BT module to the master K64F.
+This second module would allow me to communicate with the phone and could be used to transmit data to it such as
+time and date of occurences of the "incidents" and as well as notification to the carer about the "incident" happening.